Laura Gottschalk, PhD, John-Anthony Fraga, Jared Hirschfield, Diana Zuckerman, PhD, National Center for Health Research

 The big questions are: Are they safe?
 Will they reverse the decline in smoking—giving new life to an old habit—or can they help people quit smoking?
 Here is what you need to know.

 What are E-cigarettes?

-A study of mice funded by the National Institutes of Health found that e-cigarette smoke could cause mutations in DNA that could increase the risk of cancer.
+There is preliminary evidence that vaping can harm DNA.
+A study presented at the 2018 annual meeting of the American Chemical Society examined the saliva of 5 adults before and after a 15-minute vaping session.
+The saliva had an increase in potentially dangerous chemicals, such as formaldehyde and acrolein.12 Acrolein has been proven to be associated with DNA damage, and DNA damage can eventually cause cancer.13 In addition, a study of mice funded by the National Institutes of Health found that e-cigarette smoke could cause mutations in DNA that could increase the risk of cancer.
 These specific mutations have been shown to potentially contribute to the development of lung and bladder cancer in mice exposed to electronic cigarette smoke.
 The researchers claim that these chemicals could also induce mutations leading to cancer in humans.
-Although mice studies aren’t always relevant to human health, this study seems to confirm the studies of human health and e-cigarettes.
+However, studies looking at the potentially cancerous effects in humans may take decades to publish because it takes that long for cancer to develop in our bodies.

 Can Vaping Help to Cut Down or Quit Smoking Regular Cigarettes?